Some careers are over by the time a kid turns 18, while others keep going and going and...

 Though she had a wild child phase (complete with teenage rehab stint), the actress rallied and came back stronger than ever.

-These days, the 39-year-old is still starring in hits and directing them as well.
+These days, Barrymore is still starring in hits and directing them as well.
 She made her directorial debut with "Whip It" in 2009.
 Barrymore married art consultant Will Kopelman in 2012.
-They have one daughter Olive and another bundle of joy on the way.
+They have two daughters, Olive and Frankie.

 In recent years, the actor has built up a solid career, with dark indie flicks like "Brick" and rom coms like "(500) Days of Summer."
 He starred alongside Leonardo DiCaprio in 2010's "Inception" and made his directorial debut in 2013's "Don Jon" which he also wrote and starred in.

-Once a Nickelodeon kiddie favorite, Melissa moved from her hit "Clarissa Explains It All" (at left) to yet another successful series, "Sabrina the Teenage Witch."
+Once a Nickelodeon kiddie favorite, Melissa moved from her hit "Clarissa Explains It All" to yet another successful series, "Sabrina the Teenage Witch."